TL;DR: Turn a multiline text block into a loopable array in Power Automate with

 π οΈ FAQ

-How to handle empty lines created by accidental extra newlines?
+3. How do I handle empty lines from accidental extra newlines?